1-mbps/simple_llm/README.md

 # simple-llm
-A lightweight Python package providing a bare-bones implementation of LLM-based agents.
+A lightweight Python package providing a bare-bones implementation of LLM agents.
 Provides a unified, highly customizable interface for various LLM providers with minimal abstraction.

-We've purposely only implemented the basic stuff - streaming, conversation memory, and API calls – so that you can easily customize and modify the agents for your own use case.
+We've purposely only implemented the basic stuff - streaming, conversation memory, function calling, and API calls – so that you can easily customize and modify the agents for your own use case.

 ## Quickstart
 The following code allows you to have a conversation with an agent on the terminal: